KwekuGideon7/KwekuGideon7/README.md

 I'm Kweku Gideon

-          I am a Software Developer and UI/UX Designer who is passionate about building and designing beautiful websites and mobile apps.
+          I am a Software Developer who is passionate about building and designing beautiful websites and mobile apps.

 Here are some ideas to get you started:

-- 🔭 I’m currently building an app for a startup.
+- 🔭 I’m currently a junior software engineering intern in a company.
-- 🌱 I’m currently learning react.
+- 🌱 I’m currently learning C#.
-- 👯 Open for collaborations in Websites and Mobile apps with javascript framework..
+- 👯 Open for collaborations in Websites and Mobile apps with .Net FrameWork..
-- 🤔 I’m looking for help with Firebase and AWS.
+- 🤔 I’m looking for help with Docker and AWS.
-- 💬 Ask me about react.
+- 💬 Ask me about C#.
 - 📫 How to reach me: gideonkweku7@gmail.com
-- ⚡ Fun fact: I like to bring My Designs(UI's) to Life.
+- ⚡ Fun fact: I like to bring Designs(UI's) to Life.